 - Taxable income

-You can use the steps below to calculate your estimated taxes:
+Follow these steps to calculate your estimated taxes:

-Calculate income tax by multiplying your AGI by your income tax rate.
-You will need a tax bracket for this step.
-Tax brackets typically change each year, so be sure to use the most recent bracket.
+Calculate your income tax by multiplying your AGI by your income tax rate.
+Use Publication 15-T and the applicable tax brackets for this step.
+Tax brackets typically change each year.
+Use the most recent Publication 15-T to determine the amount of income tax.

 If you need help calculating estimated taxes, you can reference the IRS’s Estimated Tax Worksheet on Form 1040-ES, Estimated Tax for Individuals.